The Tragic Night of the Alexandria Fire of 1855

 Uncovering the Mystery: Does Philip Richard Fendall Rest in Ivy Hill Cemetery? – Part 1

-To read part 2 of this blog, click [here].
-The Lee-Fendall House: Alexandria’s Historical Beacon Situated at 614 Oronoco Street in Alexandria, Virginia, the Lee-Fendall House is more than just an architectural marvel.
-Built-in 1785 by Philip Richard Fendall, this historic tower narrates the tale of a man, his legacy, and the intricate tapestry of … Read more
+The Lee-Fendall House: Alexandria’s Historical Beacon Situated at 614 Oronoco Street in Alexandria, Virginia, the Lee-Fendall House is more than just an architectural landmark.
+Built in 1785 by Philip Richard Fendall, the home reflects his legacy and the intricate tapestry of his life.
+Today, the Fendall burial mystery—whether he was truly laid to rest at Ivy … Read more